Vokich/MineMaps/README.md

 Note: 1) You can change the Shrum.png file to your own, but note that you must change the file path in MDSmartTile.
-      2) The version of your kivy should be 2.3.0 (it shows so in the terminal )
+      2) The version of your kivy should be 2.3.0